mcgfeller/py-schemas/UseCases.md

 ## Use Case: Transform an object

-An object can be transformed from an internal to one or more external representations.
+An object can be transformed from an internal to one or more external representations and vice versa.

 ### Examples